5H4/pxiel/README.md

 # Pxiel - Text classification without tensorflow, keras etc..
 Mini dot have large Node, node have small size, size is a sum of the vector, vector has weight , weight has prediction.

-Train and predict with 2 lines of code.

 Test on [Google colab](https://colab.research.google.com/drive/1RZu3F8WHmpIk_GYkRZ3N96m-FVM5uxg9?usp=sharing)

 ```python